Dan K. Moore: Death and memorial

 Moore died Sunday, September 7, 1986 at the age of 80 at Duke Medical Center in Durham (now known as a part of Duke University Hospital) Hospital officials and family members declined to give the cause of death but it is known that he had cancer and had been undergoing chemotherapy at Duke Medical Center prior to his death.
 Moore was admitted to Duke Medical on August 30 and remained there until his death at 2:10 pm.
 The Funeral was at Edenton Street United Methodist Church in Raleigh and he was buried in Historic Oakwood Cemetery in Raleigh, North Carolina.

-Some statements made by friends and family include one from Governor at the time James G. Martin in which he stated "The passing of Dan K. Moore is a sad loss to North Carolina.
+Some statements made by friends and family include one from governor at the time James G. Martin in which he stated "The passing of Dan K. Moore is a sad loss to North Carolina.
 Mrs. Martin and I have lost a good friend.
 He and his dear wife, Jeanelle, have been an inspirational example to us in so many ways.
 His firm and steady leadership and his many years of service as governor and judge have been a blessing to the people of the state.
 We will miss him".
-Former Governor James B. Hunt Jr. said: "His accomplishments in judicial excellence, economic development and programs for youth are of a poorer state with the passing of this decent and civilized leader."
+Former governor Jim Hunt said: "His accomplishments in judicial excellence, economic development and programs for youth are of a poorer state with the passing of this decent and civilized leader."
 Susie Sharp, the chief justice when Moore served as a Supreme Court Justice stated "He is one of the finest people I ever knew- Dan was a very steady person.
 You couldn't stampede him.
 That was even so in law school".
-Former Governor James Holshouser said: "Not only did he do an able job as governor, but he was an honest, decent human being.
+Former governor James Holshouser said: "Not only did he do an able job as governor, but he was an honest, decent human being.
 I think his service to the state was exemplary."
 Holshouser goes on to state that after Governor Sanford, Moore's leadership methods were "very welcome at that time".